 For more detail about the specifics of this RV park, sites, and amenities – including pros and cons – read on.

-This RV Park is definitely big rig friendly.
+Portland Fairview RV Park is definitely big rig friendly.
 In fact, the vast majority of RVs here would be considered a big rig by most.
 With mostly pull through sites and mostly longer term tenants, one would expect larger rigs.
-Certainly not all sites can accommodate 40+ foot RVs, but we would guess that more than three quarters of the sites would easily accommodate that size.
+Certainly not all sites can accommodate 40+ foot RVs.
+But we would guess that more than three quarters of the sites would easily accommodate that size.
 Most all rigs were relatively modern RVs and in great condition.
 It is a very attractive park, even down to painted markers for hook-ups and lighted posts with site numbers.
 There are not any rental cabins, only RV sites.

 This RV park does restrict the age of RVs to reduce liability of older RVs on site and maintain appearance.
 RVs in the monthly stay area must be less than 10 years old, and RVs in the nightly section must be less than 15 years old.